kaltura/DeveloperPortalDocs/documentation/player-sdk/Android-API-Events-And-Hooks.md

  Example: Play/Pause Button
 ***

-For each native component listener you should add one of the operations above.
+For each native component listener, add one of the operations above.

 ``` java
     @Override